EEESlab/countdown/README.md

     cd build
     cmake ../countdown

 Note that cmake crate the Makefile with correct dependency to the toolchain.
 After that, compile with command:

     make
     make install # Optional: install countdown as a system library

-COUNTDOWN assemblies are located in $COUNTDOWN_BUILD/lib and $COUNTDOWN_BUILD/bin directory.
+COUNTDOWN assemblies are located in $COUNTDOWN_BUILD/lib directory.

 RUN REQUIREMENTS